Kolkata Knight Riders: Livery

 Initially, when the Kolkata Knight Riders were first introduced in 2008, the logo of the team consisted of a blazing golden Viking helmet against a black background with the name of the team written in gold next to it.
 However, the black background was changed to purple in the third season.
-It was in 2012 that the current logo, which has a blazing purple Corinthian helmet trimmed with gold, with Kolkata Knight Riders written within a shield was introduced.
+It was in 2012 that the current logo, which has a blazing purple Corinthian helmet trimmed with gold, with Kolkata Knight Riders written within a shield, was introduced.

 The tagline of the team was "All the King's Men" during the first four seasons.
 However, in the fifth it was replaced by "New Dawn, New Knights".
 The team's official colours were black and gold during the first two seasons.
 At the time, Khan said that "golden symbolizes spirit of life and black presents the Goddess Kali."
 It was later changed to purple and gold during the third season and was kept so.
 The jersey was created by Bollywood fashion designer Manish Malhotra.

-The main theme of the team Korbo, Lorbo, Jeetbo Re (we will act, fight, and win!) was scored by Vishal–Shekhar duo.
-A Knight Riders album featuring several singers and music composers including Usha Uthup and Bappi Lahiri was also created.
+The main theme of the team, Korbo, Lorbo, Jeetbo Re (we will act, fight, and win!), was scored by Vishal–Shekhar duo.
+A Knight Riders album featuring several singers and music composers, including Usha Uthup and Bappi Lahiri, was also created.

 Rivalries

 The Knight Riders have historically been a successful franchise in the IPL.
-This success has led to them having many rivalries among other teams.
+This success has led them to have many rivalries with other teams.